Psychospiritual Astrology: An Introductory Outline

 Strictly speaking, the only assumptions made by a psychospiritual approach can be examined and verified by looking at your own experience—i.e., by paying attention.
 No specific metaphysical/cosmological beliefs are required.
 What is Phenomenology?
 (Part 1: Defining Phenomenology) provides a heuristic introduction to phenomenology, and Yoga: A Phenomenological Approach provides a general outline about what a phenomenological approach to yoga would look like.

 The search for fulfillment—of a final/permanent sense of ‘wholeness’/‘completeness’—is meant to remedy the basic problem of a sense of ‘incompleteness’, or emptiness/lack, etc..
-This sense of incompleteness/separateness produces a basic fear becoming nothing and/or sense of emptiness (“I’m not enough” or “there’s something missing in me”).
+This sense of incompleteness/separateness produces a basic fear of becoming nothing and/or sense of emptiness (“I’m not enough” or “there’s something missing in me”).

 In this (age old) quest, the self inherits and develop habits to avoid whatever produces feelings of vulnerability—painful emotions, unwanted thoughts, and the people/situations that produce these emotions/thoughts.
-These habits are rooted self-interested motivations that operate at the level of lived experience (i.e., beneath the level of our reflective awareness).
+These habits are rooted in self-interested motivations that operate at the level of lived experience (i.e., beneath the level of our reflective awareness).
 These self-interested motivations affect what we perceive, think, feel, and how we act—whether we like it or not, thus closing off domains of possible experience.
 In other words, this basic yearning is the origin of habits that prevent full engagement in/with life.

 Moderating this basic yearning and its attendant habits is essentially a process of re-habituation, un-doing, forgetting.
 Processes of re-habituation require awareness and courage—a willingness to actively turn toward one’s own lived experience and be open to noticing something new (without any commitments to what said noticing might/will look/feel/be like).
 It requires openness—an openness as close to ‘unconditional’ as possible.